aicip/GCNMF-s2k/README.md

 the aggregated signal at one single measurement point without installing meters on each individual device.
 Energy disaggregation can be formulated as a source separation problem where the aggregated signal is expressed as linear combination of basis vectors in a matrix factorization framework.
-In this work we use machine learning in order to predict the pattern of energy consumption of each device during a day.
+In this work, we use machine learning in order to predict the pattern of energy consumption of each device during a day.
 This project is one part of our collaboration with [DOE](https://www.osti.gov/biblio/1265590-non-intrusive-load-monitoring-hvac-components-using-signal-unmixing).